nightconcept/boba-site/project/boba-learn.md

 This is the core testing loop: write a little code, write a test, run `boba test`, and see it pass.

-## Organizing Your Unit Tests
+## Unit Testing Your Code

 While you can write tests in the same file as your code, the idiomatic way to organize them in Boba is to use the "Designated Tester" pattern.
 This pattern uses a simple file naming convention to link your implementation to its tests.
+The convention is to create a test file named with a `_test` suffix (e.g., `my_module_test.boba`) and link it to the implementation file using the `#[file: test]` attribute at the top of the test file.

 Here are the rules: